Phil. Macquet

 Phil.
 Macquet (born October 8, 1967, at Lille, France) is a French painter.
 Inspired by the Street Art movement of the 1980s (Urban Art), he focused on the digital arts and adapted his stencil technique with new technologies to create large format on canvas.

 Biography

 1. Street Art

 The first stencil of Phil.
 Macquet and his sidekick François Duquenne appeared in the streets of Lille in 1984.
-The duo became known under the pseudonym Dr. Table and were noticed by Chritoph Maisenbacher, the agent of many European street artists.
+The duo became known under the pseudonym Dr. Table and were noticed by Christoph Maisenbacher, the agent of many European street artists.
 In 1991, their first stencil artwork was ordered by the museum of Charleville-Mézières to commemorate the 100th anniversary of the death of French poet Rimbaud's.

 2. Studies

 In parallel to his (night) life as a stencil artist, Phil.
 Macquet began studying at the faculty of Fine Arts of Lille, and then at the Sorbonne in Paris where he mastered in Art and Image technology.
 During this time he continued his researches at the ENS of Cachan.